My research on privacy, profiling, algorithms, automated Learning and societal impact of smart technology

 Martijn van Otterlo (2018) From Algorithmic Black Boxes to Adaptive White Boxes: Declarative Decision-Theoretic Ethical Programs as Codes of Ethics ACCEPTED at the AAAI/ACM Conference on Artificial Intelligence, Ethics, and Society, see on arXiv

-Martijn van Otterlo (2017) Gatekeeping Algorithms with Human Ethical Bias: The ethics of algorithms in archives, libraries and society, First Monday, accepted (to appear, mail if interested)
+Martijn van Otterlo (2017) Gatekeeping Algorithms with Human Ethical Bias: The ethics of algorithms in archives, libraries and society, First Monday, accepted (to appear, preprint available here)

 van Otterlo, M. (2017) From intended archivists to intentional algivists: Ethical codes for humans and machines in the archives .
 In Archives in Liquid Times, Smit, F.; Glaudemans, A.; and Jonker, R., (eds.).
 This book will be presented in December 2017, where I will give an invited talk.
 The complete book can be downloaded here